elifitch/static-generator-webpack-plugin/README.md

   },

   plugins: [
-    new StaticSiteGeneratorPlugin('main', paths, {
+    new StaticSiteGeneratorPlugin('main', {
-      // Properties here are merged into `locals`
+      // Properties here are passed to
-      // passed to the exported render function
+      // the exported render function
       greet: 'Hello'
     })
   ]